Learn to Sing from Vocal Coach Tricia Grey, MM

-Sing Like a Star Studios offers Voice Lessons for all ages and experience levels from professional singers to beginners, Songwriting, Piano and Guitar, Lessons for Children, Studio Recording, and Performance Opportunities.
-We offer a Lessons for Less program with our highly qualified and trained Sing Like a Star Associate Teachers and a very unique and age-appropriate program for younger singers.
-You can take lessons from anywhere in the world with our Online Lessons.
+Sing Like a Star Studios offers the world’s most effective Voice Lessons for all ages and experience levels from professional singers to beginners.
+You can take lessons at our Roswell, GA studio or from anywhere in the world with our Online Lessons.

 TRICIA GREY, MM

-Sing Like a Star studio owner Tricia Grey, MM is an exceptionally qualified voice teacher with a Master’s Degree in Music and 30+ years of professional experience singing, writing songs, recording, teaching, and performing in the competitive music industry.
-She is the author of the book YOU can Sing like a Star! and the creator of the groundbreaking Eight Steps of Vocal Development method, a technique that enables vocalists to sing throughout a range of at least three (and often four or more) octaves with power, consistency, and flexibility.
+Sing Like a Star studio founder Tricia Grey, MM is an exceptionally qualified voice teacher with a Master’s Degree in Music and 40+ years of professional experience teaching, training teachers, singing, writing songs, recording, and performing in the competitive music industry.
+She is the founder of Sing Like a Star Studios in Atlanta, Georgia, the author of the books YOU can Sing Like a Star!, YOU can be a Successful Voice Teacher, and the creator of the groundbreaking Eight Steps of Vocal Development method, a technique that enables vocalists to sing throughout a range of at least three (and often four or more) octaves with power, consistency, and flexibility.

-Her singers are known for their powerful, marketable, natural vocal quality.
-The Sing Like a Star vocal method develops vocalists who sing from very low to very high notes with one smooth, powerful and soulful sound.
-Her vocal method is the preferred training for today’s artists who want a contemporary and natural vocal quality.
+The Sing Like a Star vocal method develops vocalists who sing from very low to very high notes with consistent timbre and quality.
+This method is the preferred training for today’s artists who want a contemporary, powerful, and natural vocal sound.

-With her unbeatable track record as a professional singer in bands of all musical styles, a Master’s Degree in Music, students on Broadway, The Voice, American Idol, X-Factor and with record deals and admission to the most prestigious University music degree programs, her ongoing research and education in vocal science, and her astounding ability to diagnose and quickly correct vocal issues, Tricia Grey, MM is one of the music industry’s finest and most sought after vocal coaches.
+With her unbeatable track record as a professional singer, a Master’s Degree in Music, students on Broadway, America’s Got Talent (Angelica Hale) The Voice, American Idol, X-Factor and with record deals and admission to the most prestigious University music degree programs, her ongoing research and education in vocal science, and her astounding ability to diagnose and quickly correct vocal issues, Tricia Grey, MM is one of the music industry’s most powerful, effective, and sought after vocal coaches.

 Besides training singers and teachers worldwide, Tricia is also a published songwriter.
 She teaches a fast and easy method of songwriting that will have you creating your own songs quickly, even if you have never played an instrument before!
-Tricia recently released her 10th CD, “Right Now” available for purchase at either of the SLaS Studio locations or at http://www.cdbaby.com/cd/triciagrey.
+In 2010, Tricia released her 10th CD, “Right Now”

 SPEECH LEVEL SINGING